What is Low Voltage Landscape Lighting?

 This wiring method connects all wire runs to a hub junction, and from there onwards, a single mainline connects to all fixtures.
 Moreover, it ensures equal voltage for all fixtures and reduces the number of splices in the field.

-The Hub method is suitable to deploy when the fixtures are in a group form and placed in a small area.
+The Hub method is suitable for deployment when the fixtures are in a group form and placed in a small area.
 However, it requires a lot more wire than other methods.

 Installing Low Voltage Landscape Lighting

 If you’ve learned the basics of low-voltage landscape lighting and created the layout plan, now is the time to install your lighting project.
-Start by gathering the tools required for the project and then proceed forward.
+Start by gathering the required tools and then proceed.

 1. Mark the location

 You can decide which zones to light up for small properties and mark them before digging.
-If you have a large property, it would be wise to get professional help from utility companies.
+If you have a large property, getting professional help from utility companies would be wise.
 They will mark the location of underground wires and pipes before you start digging to install outdoor lighting.

 2. Mounting the Lighting System